YihuiXiong/theunfolding.net/README.md

 # YihuiXiong.io
-This is the initial repository for CS20
+This is the repository for CS20